 Office telephones are not to be used for personal calls.
 Except in an emergency, students will not be called to the office to receive a telephone call.
-Office personnel will initiate all calls on behalf of a student seeking permission to leave school.
+Students may ask teacher permission to step out into the hallway to make a phone call in case of emergency on their cell phone. and/or students may come to the office and use their personal cellphone to contact a parents.